 The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Transfer pricing is the prices at which an enterprise transfers either physical goods, intangible property or services, including financing arrangements, to associated enterprises.
-Generally, enterprises are associated if there is direct or indirect control by one of the enterprises of the other or they are under common control.
+Transfer pricing is the price at which an enterprise transfers either physical goods, intangible property or services, including financing arrangements, to associated enterprises.
+Generally, enterprises are associated if there is direct or indirect control by one of the enterprises of the other, or they are under common control.
 For these purposes, direct control means the ability to determine how the affairs of the company are conducted by virtue of the shareholding, voting rights or any powers within the articles of association or other document regulating the company or any other company.
 Determining whether indirect control exists depends on including rights and powers which are available in the future or which are held by other persons.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 The vast majority of companies will have loan relationships and so will need to consider how they are taxed under the loan relationship rules.
 There are also specific provisions dealing with relevant non-lending relationships and other deemed loan relationships.
 Companies are generally taxable on

 IntroductionA dividend is a distribution of profit by a company to its shareholders.A dividend is not only a payment in cash.
 It can be the issue of new shares in exchange for forfeiting the right to a cash payment (a stock dividend).
 For more detail, see the Cash dividends and Non-cash dividends